 (Please note, I’m beginning my evaluation and fitting with a pre-retail version of the F1 LT, as Adam did.
 If I like them, I’ll shift to the retail-production version when it’s available, ostensibly in a month or two.
 To be fair to Scarpa, let’s assume the production version will be somewhat improved.
 I’ll edit this review when such information comes to light.)

 Now let’s fit these guys:

 That was it for fitting.
-No shell punches, no grinding.
+No shell punches, no added padding.
 Yet, anyway.
 I’ll close with a few observations, mostly having to do with fitting.
 Field testing will commence in November, clouds willing.